Sheikh Mohamed's phone call with UAE astronaut goes viral: What the President told AlNeyadi

 “We are delighted with you, and we invest in the likes of you.”
 The UAE President, His Highness Sheikh Mohamed bin Zayed Al Nahyan, has expressed his pride in Emirati astronaut Sultan AlNeyadi ahead of his historic six-month mission to space.
 AlNeyadi will embark on the first long-term Arab space mission as he jets off to the International Space Station on Monday.

-AlNeyadi replied how astronauts on the International Space Station must work out for about two hours daily, and “some astronauts have returned even stronger than before their trip to space.”
+AlNeyadi replied how astronauts on the ISS must work out for about two hours daily, and “some astronauts have returned even stronger than before their trip to space.”

 Sheikh Mohamed enquired after AlNeyadi’s family, to which he replied they were all with him at the Kennedy Space Centre.
-“It was a good gathering for all of us.
-Everyone is excited and waiting for the historic moment.”
+“It was a good gathering for all of us and everyone is excited and waiting for the historic moment.”

-The astronaut highlighted how the UAE President leads with his kindness and generosity; and how he “paves the way” for all.

 “May God bless you and bring you back safely.
 Please give my regards to your family.
 We will see you soon, God willing, and we will be overjoyed to see you,” the UAE President told the astronaut from Al Ain.